Where we're heading next:

 My nephew has never been here.
 My Fireman cousin in Twin Falls has never been here.
 Take a day trip soon!!!!
 This is the most unique place Idaho has to offer and it's impossible to visualize without visiting it in person.
 There's a LOT to do, but come as early as possible to avoid the heat.

 Eight periods of erupting volcanoes have given us this crazy landscape and the Visitor Center has a very visual display that makes this history easy to understand.
-The kids learned that magma is inside the earth, and
+The kids learned that magma is inside the earth, and lava when it comes out of the earth.

 The loop drive only takes about 20 minutes, with several places to stop and hike.
 We chose to stop at the Spatter Cones, just a 1/4 mile hike.
 You can literally look down the cones of little volcanoes -- some still have unmelted snow!
 Pretty remarkable considering it was 104 degrees out here!